hailex42/configure-ad/README.md

 - In Server Manager Dashboard

-Click the flag and select 'Promote this server to a domain controller'>Deployment Configuration>Add a new forest>Root domain name: new forest (e.g., nero.com).>Install </p>
+Click the flag and select 'Promote this server to a domain controller'>Deployment Configuration>Add a new forest>Root domain name: (e.g., nero.com).>Install </p>

 <p>
 - Restart and log back in as nero.com\labuser.